et9719/weirdFacts/README.md

 <img src="assets/images/html-warnings.png" alt="image of warnings">

 - All warnings were showing empty headings.
-This is because they were left empty to allow different words to be placed inside the headings throughout the quiz using javaScript.
+This is because they were left empty to allow different words to be placed inside the headings throughout the quiz using JavaScript.

 ### CSS

  CSS was tested using the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

-No errors were found in the css:
+No errors were found in the CSS:

    <img src="assets/images/css.png" alt="CSS test showing no error">